turboMaCk/glue/README.md

         }
 ```

-This is all that is required when a child component's API changes.
+This is all that is required when a child module's API changes.
 Since the `Glue` type holds all mappings in one place, there is no need for changes in the parent's `init`, `update`, or `view` functions.

 ### Action Bubbling

-If your component is [polymorphic](#Wrap-Polymorphic-Module) you can easily send `Cmd` to its parent.
+If your module is [polymorphic](#Wrap-Polymorphic-Module) you can easily send `Cmd` to its parent.
 Please check [cmd-extra](http://package.elm-lang.org/packages/GlobalWebIndex/cmd-extra/latest) package
 which helps you construct `Cmd Msg` from `Msg`.